veevo/dev/content/help/disclaimer.md

 ---

 ## Content
 We strongly believe in the power of [Education](/pillars/education).
-That said, we have rigorous rules regarding the authors we publish.
-Given the complexity we only publish content from a small list of selected authors.
+We have rigorous rules regarding the content we publish.
+Given the complexity of the topics we expose, we only publish content from a small list of admittedly trusted authors.
 The only content that we write ourselves are pages like this, descriptions or introductions.

 When the content is not authored by us, we strive to provide the original source, author name, publication name, access date and applicable additional